-In Victorian times, it was common for the upper class to have luncheon at noon and dinner at 8 pm or later.
-The lower class lunched at 11 am and supped by 7 pm.
+In Victorian times, it was common for the upper class to have luncheon at noon and dinner at 8 p.m. or later.
+The lower class lunched at 11 a.m. and supped by 7 p.m.
 This practice left a wide hunger gap by mid-afternoon.
-In 1840, Lady Bedford aka Anna Maria Stanhope, a lady-in-waiting to Queen Victoria, purportedly began the tradition of serving afternoon tea to her lady friends of similar social position when she felt the need to pull herself from the 3pm doldrums and get a second wind before her evening obligations.
+In 1840, Lady Bedford, Anna Maria Stanhope, a lady-in-waiting to Queen Victoria, purportedly began the tradition of serving afternoon tea to her lady friends of similar social position when she felt the need to pull herself from the 3 p.m. doldrums and get a second wind before her evening obligations.
 Taking this afternoon tea as a pick-me-up has become an integral part of British custom to this day; however, it is done in a more casual way for everyday purposes, and often workers can't break away as in days past.

-Typically afternoon tea is served on a low coffee table, whereas high tea (more of a meat or meal tea for the working class) is served on a dining table.
-The table height brings the name "high" tea- not the social status.
-In the U.S., we often think of high tea as served mid-afternoon for ladies of high-society with dainty cups, lace, and gloves.
+Typically afternoon tea is served on a low coffee table, whereas high tea, more of a meat or meal tea for the working class, is served on a dining table.
+The table height rather than social status gives us the name "high tea."
+In the United States, we often think of high tea as served mid-afternoon for ladies of high society with dainty cups, lace, hats, and gloves.
 How misinformed we are of British customs!

 The Serving of Formal Tea

-Modern formal tea is usually served from 2 pm to 4 pm.
-It is typically set up on a higher dining or service table and accompanied by an assortment of finger foods such as tea sandwiches made from egg or chicken salad, and cream cheese with watercress or cucumber as well as various cookies, scones, and small teacakes with jam.
-Strawberries, grapes, vegetable crudites, and nuts are sometimes added to the mix.
+Modern formal tea is usually served from 2 p.m. to 4 p.m.
+It is typically set up on a higher dining or service table and accompanied by an assortment of finger foods such as tea sandwiches made from egg or chicken salad, and cream cheese with watercress or cucumber, as well as various cookies, scones, and small teacakes with jam.
+Fresh fruit, vegetable crudites, and nuts are sometimes added to the offerings.
 The most important thing, however, is the tea service.

-A formal tea service should have 2 teapots: one for brewed tea, a second for boiling water , a waste bowl, a creamer, and a sugar bowl- all on a tray.
+A formal tea service should have two teapots: one for brewed tea and a second for boiling water.
+Also, on a tray with them should be a waste bowl, a creamer, and a sugar bowl.
 A plate of sliced lemon is served alongside.
 The host should always serve the tea to the guests.
 If a party is quite large, and the host is needed to circulate among guests, someone else should be appointed to pour tea.
 The server will pour to the guest's preference, diluting the stronger tea with the boiling water and adding sugar and lemon or cream as desired.

 Fresh boiling water is the key to good tea.
-The teapot should be pre-warmed w/ hot water, then dumped, before the tea is brewed.
+The teapot should be pre-warmed with hot water, then dumped before the tea is brewed.
 This keeps the tea from cooling too quickly.
-Add one teaspoon of loose leaf tea per person to the boiling water and steep for 3-5 minutes according to personal taste.
-Letting the tea infuse longer can make it bitter due to the tannins in it.
-There are so many wonderful blends from which to choose: orange pekoe, Darjeeling, Earl Grey with essence of bergamot, spiced teas, fruit-flavors such as peach or raspberry, and more!
+Add one teaspoon of loose leaf tea per person to the boiling water and steep for three to five minutes according to personal taste.
+Letting the tea infuse longer can make it bitter due to the tannin content.
+Fine bone china cups with smooth sides help to prevent a build up of tannin in the cup and make the experience of tasting more enjoyable.

 If there is going to be a large group, a bigger pot or covered pan can be kept in the kitchen for refilling the tea service pot.
 The kettle should always have boiling water handy.
 Rewarming in the microwave doesn't offer the same freshness.